sanyaade-webdev/oink/README.markdown

     Failures:

-      1) should throw an exception to demonstrate error reporting
+      1) Player #skip should throw an exception to demonstrate error reporting
          TypeError: 'undefined' is not a function

     Finished in 0.665 seconds.